jdunkerley/jdunkerley/enso-fund-performance/post.md

 # Using Enso to Analyze Fund Performance

 In this post, I'll demonstrate how to use Enso to analyze the performance of a hypothetical investment account.
-Starting from a daily valuation and transaction history, we'll create a return series, compare against a benchmark, and finally compare against inflation data to see the real return of the account.
+Starting from a daily valuation and transaction history, we'll create a return series and convert it into an index to show monthly returns and statistics.

 ## The Input Data